saber-games/expeditions-guides/docs/custom_gameplay_entities/fob_modules/creation_of_custom_fob_module.md

 # Creation of Custom FOB Module

+*(NEW) This feature is valid for Expeditions only.*

+**NOTE**: In the current version of Expeditions, there is an issue that saving a custom FOB module may not work when the module is created *for the first time*.
+As the result of this issue, you will see the "*Can’t open file: ...*" message.
+This issue occurs because the `Media\Mods` folder is not created automatically.
+The temporary solution for this is to create this folder manually.
+Or, as an alternative, create and *pack* any map.
+This issue is known and will be fixed in the next versions of the Editor.

 ## Overview

 Custom FOB Modules are created similarly to custom Inventory Items and Specialists.

 This process is initiated in by clicking the **EXP MODs creation** (![](./../../map_modding/creating_a_map/media/exp_mods_creation_button.png)) button on the toolbar of the Editor.